CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu-bar.md

-1. By adding more **CSS** rules in the stylesheet, you can transform your menu into a cool looking menu bar!
+1. By adding more **CSS** rules in the stylesheet, you can transform your navigation menu into a cool looking menu bar!
 2. Go to the stylesheet file.
 Remember it is in the styles.css tab.
 Add the following rule at the end of the file.
    ```
       nav ul {